cpreid2/gdc-rnaseq-tool/README.md

 Notes:
 * A test manifest is provided for troubleshooting:  `python3 gdc-rnaseq-tool.py Test_Manifest.txt`
-* Files are by default downloaded to the same folder as the Manifest File provided
+* Files are by default downloaded to the same folder as the manifest file that was provided

 **Release Notes:**